aaronspring/test_website/index.md

 The meetings will include a 15-minutes presentation on the competition rules and technical aspects, followed by a 45-minutes discussion for Q&A.

 A first version of the `s2s-ai-challenge-template` [repository](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template) is released.
 Please fork again or rebase.

+The deadline to apply for EWC compute access is shifted to 15th June 2021.
+Please use the [competition registration form](https://docs.google.com/forms/d/e/1FAIpQLSe49IleTxqEBFKzLdtkHvFQH0rPR16o6gfOFQ_L6cPzglAc2Q/viewform) to explain why you need compute resources.
+Please note that ECMWF just provides access to EWC, but not detailed support of how to setup your environments etc.

 #### 2021-05-10: Rules adapted to discourage overfitting